rjholash/hello-world/README.md

 # Markdown Cheat Sheet... as copied from the markdown guide below.
-Toggle the edit icon to see the original text
+Toggle the edit icon (pencil icon on the top-right of this repo) to see the original text

 Thanks for visiting [The Markdown Guide](https://www.markdownguide.org)!